 With the increased popularity of Airbnb, Puerto Vallarta has experienced a flood of offerings.
-There are also plenty of luxury and beach-side resorts, as well as all-inclusive resorts across Mexico.
+There are plenty of luxury and beach-side resorts, as well as all-inclusive resorts across Mexico.
 Please keep in mind that if the owner/manager is not a local, there is a good chance that they might not live in PV year-round.
 Communication may therefore be a bit difficult if they’re back home and home happens to be many time zones away.
 Below, you can find some of our specific accommodation recommendations.

 Outfitted with kitchens in suites, Estancia San Carlos is perfect for those who don’t want to eat out for every meal or for those who want to experiment with local ingredients at home.
 The suites are simple but well equipped and the communal pool offers a quiet little spot to relax and to decompress.
 It’s a great option for families or groups of like-minded friends.